lrknaff/frontend-interview-prep/js.md

      - Removes fear of resource conflicts and *race conditions*
   - **Cons:**
      - Over exploitation can reduce readability through abstraction
-     - Can be confusing, becuase most people are used to OO programming
+     - Can be confusing, because most people are used to OO programming
      - Steeper learning curve

 ####What is the difference between Protypal and Class inheritance?
 * **Class inheritance**
-  - instances inherit from classes (like a blueprint), and create sub-class relationshipes: heirarchical class taxonomies.
+  - instances inherit from classes (like a blueprint), and create sub-class relationships: heirarchical class taxonomies.
   - Instances typically instantiated via constructor functions with *'new'* keyword.
   - Creates tight coupling/hierarchies
   - NEVER appropriate, always favor composition over class inheritance